unmannedlab/Colosseum/docs/apis.md

-﻿# AirSim APIs
+﻿# Colosseum APIs

 ## Introduction
-AirSim exposes APIs so you can interact with vehicle in the simulation programmatically.
+Colosseum exposes APIs so you can interact with vehicle in the simulation programmatically.
 You can use these APIs to retrieve images, get state, control the vehicle and so on.

 ## Python Quickstart
-If you want to use Python to call AirSim APIs, we recommend using Anaconda with Python 3.5 or later versions however some code may also work with Python 2.7 ([help us](CONTRIBUTING.md) improve compatibility!).
+If you want to use Python to call Colosseum APIs, we recommend using Anaconda with Python 3.5 or later versions however some code may also work with Python 2.7 ([help us](CONTRIBUTING.md) improve compatibility!).

 First install this package: